NREL/EnergyPlus/design/FY2016/NFP-HybridVentilationEnhancement.md

 ## Overview ##

 Both operative temperature and CO2 controls through hybrid ventilation can be accomplished by adding more control options defined in the Ventilation Control Mode Schedule Name field.
-The operative temperature control is determined internally based on upper and lower 80% acceptability limits.
+The operative temperature control is determined internally based on upper and lower 80% and 90% acceptability limits.
 The CO2 control is based on the CO2 setpoint.

 ## Approach ##